Table of Contents

 Visit other churches

-As I already mentioned there are over 600 churches discovered in the area of Cappadocia so far – far too many to explore all of them – but a great option to visit some lesser known churches.
+As I already mentioned there are over 600 churches discovered in the area of Cappadocia so far – far too many to explore all of them – but a great option to visit some lesser-known churches.
 While we were hiking in one of the many valleys we stumbled upon the Hacli Church (Church with the cross), which actually had beautiful paintings inside.
 So it is definitely not a bad idea to explore some lesser known churches when staying in Cappadocia!

 Pottery in Avanos

 The town of Avanos is famous for making pottery and attracts visitors with “workshops” where you can see how the pottery is actually made – and even try to do it on your own.
 Those “workshops” are free of charge and pretty funny (by the way: it’s really difficult!).
-Afterward, you can have a look in one of the souvenir stores and buy some souvenirs if you want.
+Afterward, you can have a look at one of the souvenir stores and buy some souvenirs if you want.
 Just be careful: The prices are pretty high and you have to negotiate to get a good value.
 I personally went to “Avanos Seramik”, which was recommended to us by a local.

 You might ask yourself why the pottery became that successful exactly in Avanos – which has a simple answer: The Red River.
 It supplied the region with red clay which makes it possible to create the pottery.
 Pottery dates back to 2’000 BC here.